State Security Investigations Service: Origins and early history

 After 1954–55, when relations between Egypt and the Soviet Union drastically improved, the SSIS was intensively trained by the Soviet State Security apparatus on political suppression, infiltration, public surveillance, public intimidation, and coercive interrogation.
+These newly learned techniques were often used against suspects of the Lavon Affair.
 State Security officers were sent to the Soviet Union to undergo training under the KGB.
+During the Nasser era, the State Security apparatus often harassed Egypt's Jewish community.
+Jewish properties were infiltrated by State Security agents during mid-night and thousands of Jews in Egypt were arrested and tortured by the agency.
+Jewish neighborhoods across Egypt were also under mass surveillance from the State Security.
+The State Security was at times successful in catching Egyptian and Israeli Jews whom were spies for Israel and the agency managed to interrogate them using methods of torture to gather important information that helped decrease cases of spying.
 After 1963, Egyptian State Security officers were sent to Algeria, Syria, Yemen and Iraq to train the newly formed state security agencies of the Baathist and nationalist regimes of those countries.
 In the 1960s, the SSIS forged new ties with the State Security apparatus of East Germany, which took SSIS competence against political subversion to an extremely competent level.
 Recruits were carefully screened and selected on the basis of political reliability, and practicing Muslims were virtually barred during the Nasser era.
 Officers were mostly recruited from the military and the regular Police, who had proven their political reliability.
 Candidates had to be recommended by loyal Police officers and serving State Security officers.
 During the Sadat and Mubarak eras, the agency continued its focus on radical Islamists but eased up on the suppression of the Liberal opposition.
 The SSIS excelled in planting moles and infiltrators within Islamist groups, a practice that would later be carried out with ruthless efficiency by the agency's trainees in Algeria and Syria.
 Torture was rampantly used during interrogation.
 Detainees were regularly beaten to death, and sexual penetration was used as a form of torture against Islamist detainees.
 The agency came to be regarded as professionally competent and capable by Western counter-terror agencies.